Well. So.

 None of these, were likely hunting grounds for artifacts significant to the founders of Hogwarts School, however.

 It now turns out that I was probably wrong, and once again this was a thread that didn’t really materialize.
 Rowling went for the cheap and easy on this stretch of the official Riddle backstory.
-So far as we can tell, Riddle went no farther than Albania, and seems to have gone there directly as soon as he left Britain.
+So far as we can tell, Riddle went no farther than Albania, seems to have gone there directly as soon as he left Britain, and stayed there.

 Acto Rowling, Riddle had already decided upon what method he was going to use to secure his immortality before he finished school.
 Had already created the first two of his Horcruxes by then as well.
 (Which I have a lot of trouble believing, and finally just plain reject.
 Although I do agree that he had already created the Ring.)